Overnight French Toast Casserole is an easy, make-ahead breakfast dish. Cubed bread and pecans are soaked in a cinnamon custard and baked in the oven.

 Instructions

 - Generously grease a 9x13 baking dish with butter.
-Add cubed bread and chopped pecans to dish in an even layer.
+Add cubed bread and chopped pecans in an even layer.

 - In a large bowl, add eggs, milk, sugar, maple syrup, cinnamon, vanilla extract, and salt.
 Whisk to combine.
 Pour egg mixture slowly over cubed bread.